September 30th

 Commentary:

 It is often said that "marriages are made in heaven," yet the celestial realm orchestrates far more than mere unions.
-The children we cherish, the homes we build, and the animals that grace our lives—all are intertwined in a tapestry of predestined connections.
+The children we cherish, the homes we build, and the animals that grace our lives—are all intertwined in a tapestry of predestined connections.
 Each relationship, each jīva (loosely translated as soul) that crosses our path, arrives for a reason, a season, or a lifetime.

 This reflection speaks to the enduring nature of lifetime relationships, the bonds for which we owe a debt that transcends our current existence.
 These connections, woven through the fabric of previous lives, create a mutual indebtedness between souls—what the ancients referred to as ṛṇā.